Lincoln · Continental · 2020

 The 2020 Lincoln Continental received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2020 Lincoln Continental are unknown or other (2 reports), back over prevention (2 reports), latches/locks/linkages (1 reports).
+The most commonly reported complaint categories for the 2020 Lincoln Continental are back over prevention (2 reports), unknown or other (2 reports), service brakes (1 reports).

 Yes.
 NHTSA has 2 recalls on record for the 2020 Lincoln Continental.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.